ujihisa/okta-scim-beta/README.md

 Given a `message` and HTTP `status_code`, this will return a Flask response with the appropriately formatted SCIM error message.

 By default, this function will return an HTTP status of "[HTTP 500 Internal Server Error](https://tools.ietf.org/html/rfc2068#section-10.5.1)".
+However you should return a more specific `status_code` when possible.

 See [section 3.12](https://tools.ietf.org/html/rfc7644#section-3.12) of [RFC 7644](https://tools.ietf.org/html/rfc7644) for details.